Neilblaze/NeuNets/README.md

-# Implementation of neural network layers and optimizers in Python 📝
+# Implementation of Neural Nets and Optimizers 📝

 ## Structure
 Implementations of a few neural network layers: